 - Successfully pleaded and orally argued Summary Judgment and Daubert motions in federal court;

 - Deposed and defended expert witnesses on issues in general causation, specific causation, pharmacology and toxicology, epidemiology, FDA regulations, obstetrics and gynecology, neurology, ophthalmology, and neurosurgery;

-- Prepared and participated in case management conferences, including discovery protocol, protective orders, and scheduling orders;
+- Prepared and participated in case management conferences, including direct filing and abbreviated service of process orders, discovery protocol, protective orders, and scheduling orders;

 - Extensively reviewed and analyzed voluminous electronically-produced discovery materials, expert reports and scientific literature;

 - Defended Plaintiff, fact witness, and treating provider depositions;

 - Prepared and participated in mediation and ADR procedures.